amargara/fa-mini-challenge/README.md

 In each src folder you can find one of the possible solutions for each phase of the mini-challenge.

+Please find the challenge requirements in the requirements.md

 ## Run this commands to start the project: